-Notes to Schedule
+Notes to the Schedule

-There are no assets accumulating in a trust that meet the criteria in GASBS 75 paragraph 4, related to this OPEB plan.
+There are no assets accumulating in a trust that meets the criteria in paragraph 4 of GASB Statement No. 75, related to this OPEB plan.

 The amounts reported for each fiscal year were determined as of the prior fiscal year-end.